 The department offers the full range of degree programs-B.S., M.S. and Ph.D.
-For individuals interested in teaching computer science at a two-or four-year institution, an Ed.D. program is also available.
+The B.S. and M.S. programs are available in both Stillwater and Tulsa.

 Most B.S. and M.S. graduates obtain positions in industry.
 Approximately half of the Ph.D. graduates take university teaching and research positions and half are employed in industry.